MORE VEGAS INFO

 Masaharu Morimoto of Iron Chef and Iron Chef America fame will be opening an eponymously title Japanese restaurant at The Mirage in 2014.
 It will replace the existing Japanois restaurant.

 The former Ferguson Motel at 1028 Fremont Street will be converted into no fewer than three separate bars with a coffee shop and more than two dozen retail outlets.
-It should be open by mid-2014.
+It should be open by late-2014.

 Las Vegas Ski & Snowboard Resort